 Loss mamas have been through a lot, and sometimes, we want to acknowledge them specifically.
 That’s why these gifts focus on giving a gift to the mama of a rainbow baby that celebrates this hope.

 My favorite rainbow baby gifts come from Etsy.
 They’re often customizable, you’ll find tons of options, AND you’ll support a small business in the meantime.
 Win-win.
 Many of the gift suggestions below come from Etsy.

-We love this one from Etsy because it’s simple, adorable, and unisex, which means that you can size up and still feel good in it postpartum.
+We love this one because it’s simple and adorable.
+Size up to still feel good in it postpartum.

 A sweet, simple rainbow necklace with the new baby’s name is a great way to give mama something that she can wear everyday to remind her of the hope and joy that her new baby brings.
 We love these.

 Of course, if you are into knitting or crocheting, a DIY gift packs a ton of thoughtfulness!
 Here are a couple of great ideas and patterns for you (you crafty person, you):

 (1) Crochet your own rainbow baby blanket